robinbenitezmora/Capstone-1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Capstone 1

-> After of 4 weeks studying in the Microverse program, is time to apply the acquire knowledge.
-This is the first capstone project, where I built a mobile and desktop website for a spectacular rock concert event by means of CSS, HTML, and JavaScript.
+> As the first Microverse capstone project, I created a mobile and Desktop website to get a promotional announcement of the best Rock concert in Colombia.
+In this project, I applied my earned skills in the first module: CSS, HTML, and JavaScript.
 ## Built With

 - HTML